As protests in Libya continue following days of violence, we keep you updated on the developing situation.

-Benghazi, Libya’s second city, which had been the focal point of violence in recent days, has now been taken over by anti-government protesters, after military units deserted their posts and joined the demonstrators.
+Benghazi, Libya’s second city, which had been the focal point of violence in recent days, has now been taken over by anti-government protesters, after military units renounced their posts and joined the demonstrators.

-According to the Paris-based International Federation for Human Rights (IFHR), protesters are also in control of Sirte, Tobruk in the east, as well as Misrata, Khoms, Tarhounah, Zenten, Al-Zawiya and Zouara.
+According to the Paris-based International Federation for Human Rights, protesters are also in control of Sirte, Tobruk in the east, as well as Misurata, Khoms, Tarhounah, Zenten, Zawiya and Zouara.

 Washington and Europe have demanded an end to the violence and Guido Westerwelle, Germany’s foreign minister, said: “A ruling family, threatening its people with civil war, has reached the end of the line.”